muoup/compiler_frontend/README.md

 Alternatively if an IDE is being used, this can be done through the IDE's interface.

+## Usage

+The software currently is set up to take in the filepath of a source file as an argument, and will output the generated executable.
+Along with this, the following flags can be used:

+* -o <output_file> : Specify the name of the output file
+* -O0/-O1/-O2/-O3 : Specify the optimization level (default is O0)

 ## Example Code

 Updated as of January 2nd, 2025.